Home > Broadband > Broadband Guides > Broadband Outage

 Written by Simon Thompson, Telecom Services Director

-23 July 2024: Whether you’re on a work video call or streaming a film, suddenly losing internet connection can be frustrating.
+Updated on 16th march 2026 : Whether you’re on a work video call or streaming a film, suddenly losing your internet connection can be frustrating.

-In this guide, we'll explain the steps to help you check if the internet is down just for you or in your area, and provide tips on how to handle the outage and get back online.
+We'll explain how to check if the internet is down just for you or in your area, and provide tips on how to handle the outage and get back online.

 What is an internet outage?